AnonymouX47/term-image/CONTRIBUTING.md

 ```
 if you don't have the `make` utility.

-**IMPORTANT: If any of these checks or tests FAILS, please run the corresponding CORRECTION step below or correct it manually (for failed tests).**
+**IMPORTANT: If any of these checks or tests FAILS, please run the corresponding CORRECTION step below or correct it manually (for failed lints or tests).**

 ## Corrections